All about ground source heat pumps

 Whether you’re constructing a new building or replacing an existing heating and cooling system, consider a ground source heat pump — one of the most energy-efficient and environmentally-friendly electric heating and cooling systems available.

 Ground source heat pumps can reduce your heating costs by up to 60% when compared to an electric furnace.
-For the average home in Manitoba, that translates to annual savings of $900 on your energy bills!
-Plus, we offer incentives of up to $2.50 per square foot of heated space to help you with the cost of replacing your existing electric or natural heating system with a ground source heat pump.
+Plus, we have offers to help with the cost of installing a ground source heat pump.

 The reason ground source heat pumps (sometimes referred to as geothermal heat pumps) are so efficient is because they move existing heat into or out of the ground, instead of creating heat by burning fossil fuels or powering an electric element.